-Babson staff and faculty employees who are not designated confidential resources for students are expected to notify Babson's Title IX Coordinator if they learn that any Babson student or other member of the Babson community may have experienced or engaged in gender- based misconduct, regardless of when or where an incident occurred or whether it involved another Babson community member, so that the Title IX Coordinator can take appropriate steps to enhance community safety and offer support and reporting options to potentially impacted parties.
+All Babson staff and faculty employees who are not designated confidential resources are expected to notify Babson's Title IX Coordinator if they learn that any Babson student or other member of the Babson community may have experienced or engaged in gender-based misconduct, regardless of when or where an incident occurred or whether it involved another Babson community member, so that the Title IX Coordinator can take appropriate steps to enhance community safety and offer support and reporting options to potentially impacted parties.
 However, beyond notifying the Title IX Coordinator, such employees should keep such information as private as possible.

-Babson students generally may choose whether they wish to notify the College if they have any concerns or information involving potential gender-based misconduct.
-However, students who are employed as Babson Resident Assistants are expected as a condition of their employment to report to the Title IX Coordinator if they learn that any Babson student may have been impacted by or engaged in gender-based misconduct.
-Student Peer Mentors who serve as orientation leaders are also expected as a condition of their employment with the College to report to the Title IX Coordinator if they learn during the term of their employment as orientation leaders that any Babson student may have been impacted by or engaged in gender-based misconduct.
-Beyond notifying the Title IX Coordinator, however, student leaders should keep any information they learn about potential gender-based misconduct as private as possible.
+Babson students may choose whether they wish to notify the College if they have any personal concerns or information involving potential gender-based misconduct.
+However, students who are employed as Babson Resident Assistants are expected as a condition of their employment to report to the Title IX Coordinator if they learn that any other Babson student or community member may have been impacted by or engaged in gender-based misconduct.
+All other student employees, including but not limited to student Peer Mentors who serve as orientation leaders, are expected as a condition of their employment with the College to report to the Title IX Coordinator if they learn during the course of their employment that any Babson student may have been impacted by or engaged in sex discrimination or gender-based misconduct.
+Beyond notifying the Title IX Coordinator, however, student employees and student leaders are encouraged to keep any information they learn about potential gender-based misconduct as private as possible.

-College employees who are not designated confidential resources for students are expected to promptly report to the Title IX Coordinator all relevant details they learn from any source about alleged gender-based misconduct committed by or impacting any community members - including the names of the reportedly impacted party or parties and accused (if known), any witnesses, and any other relevant facts, including the date, time and specific location of the alleged incident.
+College employees who are not designated confidential resources and who have reporting obligations under this Policy should promptly report to the Title IX Coordinator all potentially relevant details they learn from any source about alleged gender-based misconduct committed by or impacting any community members - including the names of the reportedly impacted party or parties and accused (if known), any witnesses, and any other relevant facts, including the date, time and specific location of the alleged incident.
 The College will then take steps to provide reported impacted parties with rights and resource information.